flipkart-incubator/ottoscalr/INSTALLATION.md

 ## Prometheus metrics required

 For ottoscalr to scrap cpu utilization data, cpu redline breach data and pod ready time data, certain metrics should be present in your Promql complaint metrics source.
-Go through all the [metrics](https://github.com/flipkart-incubator/ottoscalr/wiki/Recommenders#metrics-required) list.
+Go through all the [metrics required](https://github.com/flipkart-incubator/ottoscalr/wiki/Metric-Sources#metrics-required) list.
 These metrics are required for ottoscalr to function.

-Based on the above metrics, these are the [promql queries](https://github.com/flipkart-incubator/ottoscalr/wiki/Recommenders#promql-queries) that scrap cpu utilization data, cpu redline breach data and pod ready time data for a particular deployment.
+Based on the above metrics, these are the [promql queries](https://github.com/flipkart-incubator/ottoscalr/wiki/Metric-Sources#promql-queries) that scrap cpu utilization data, cpu redline breach data and pod ready time data for a particular deployment.
 Do execute them in your Promql complaint metrics source to make sure that these queries provide the expected values.

 ## Building the image